“I had a debilitating fear of speaking in public. Now I empower women to stand up and shine” -Lillian Ogbogoh

 I am also an author, I was a part of the bestselling book “Success in High Heels”, a compilation book of 30 leading female authors, and I complied the book project titled “Born for This!”
 The Journey to Success in Life, Love & Business.
 I have recently released a brand-new e-book called “The 7 Habits That Rob Us of Our Power”, which focuses on the habits that stop women from making an impact in their business, career, and lives.

 I work with women who have experienced failures and setbacks and are now afraid to step out into the world.
 They have stopped taking risks and showing up for their own goals and desires, they have become invisible, hiding in plain sight.
-Yet they still want to achieve their big goals and feeling exhausted of the in and out game of wanting their goals and being afraid of reaching for it.
+Yet they still want to achieve their big goals and feel exhausted from the in and out game of wanting their goals and being afraid of reaching for them.

 The women who have forgotten that they are powerful and reconnect them with their power, giving them tools to fight back from the negative voices that trip us up.